AntumMT/mod-invisible/README.md

 /giveme i

 V3
-Fixed: will not work wihtout armor
+Fixed: will not work without armor